BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 <image>
-![A concise summary of Guideline 12, which addresses deviations from the assumptions underlying the Solvency Capital Requirement (SCR) calculation.
+A concise summary of Guideline 12, which addresses deviations from the assumptions underlying the Solvency Capital Requirement (SCR) calculation.
 It states that an undertaking must assess if its risk profile deviates significantly from these assumptions, starting with a qualitative analysis.
 If the deviation is not significant, a quantitative assessment is not required.

-#### Guideline 12 – Deviations from assumptions underlying the SCR calculation
-The undertaking should assess whether its risk profile deviates from the assumptions underlying the SCR calculation and whether these deviations are significant.
-The undertaking may as a first step perform a qualitative analysis and if that indicates that the deviation is not significant, a quantitative assessment is not required.](#)
+**Guideline 12 – Deviations from assumptions underlying the SCR calculation** The undertaking should assess whether its risk profile deviates from the assumptions underlying the SCR calculation and whether these deviations are significant.
+The undertaking may as a first step perform a qualitative analysis and if that indicates that the deviation is not significant, a quantitative assessment is not required.
 </image>